giovacalle/food-delivery-app/README.md

     -from scratch without any CSS lib (main goal is learning React, so as first example I added some rude css)

-    -build an easy (front-end) web app to buy takeaway food
+    -build an easy (front-end) web app to order food from basic delivery app

     -use different 'new' hooks learned (in particular use of custom context)